 - At least 6 hours (or preferably the previous day) before you plan to serve this dish, rub the garlic, sage, and 5 sprigs of rosemary on the meat.
 Place the seasoned meat in the refrigerator and allow the flavors to work their way in.

 - After this is done, remove the garlic from the meat.
 Heat butter until it melts in a skillet, then sear the pork for a few minutes on both sides (this locks in the flavor).

 - Fill a large oven-safe casserole dish with a mixture of the peeled and chopped onions and potatoes, rosemary, and the meat.
 Season with salt, pepper, thyme, and tarragon.
 Pour the milk over it, so that it is almost covered.

-- Place it into a preheated oven at 350 degrees for 70 minutes.
+- Place it into a preheated oven at 350 degrees for 70 minutes, leaving the top open.
 If need be, baste the contents of the pan or move it around so as to make sure that the top does not become burned and it is evenly cooked.
 Make sure the potatoes are cooked through.
 Serve.